-If you need to mass-redirect a group of pages you would probably need to use the RedirectMatch directive.
+If you want to mass-redirect a group of pages you will probably need to use the RedirectMatch directive:

 This will redirect any page from the oldfolder to the corresponding one in newfolder with a convenient one-by-one redirect.

-Unfortunately, either Redirect nor RedirectMatch allow you to specify a query string for the redirect source.
-It other words, the following statements are invalid and they will simply be ignored.
+Unfortunately, neither Redirect nor RedirectMatch allow you to specify a query string for the redirect source.
+It other words, the following statements are invalid and they will simply be ignored:

 RewriteEngine On